lyanneagger/stock-analysis/README.md

 ### Purpose

-This analysis will simplify and refactor the original VBA script to streamline the process and reduce execution time.
+This project will simplify and refactor the original VBA script to streamline the process and reduce execution time.
 By refactoring the original code, it will work for a larger number of stocks more quickly and present the information in a way that is quickly formatted and easy to understand.

 ## Results

 The original script looped through the data repeatedly to check for each of the values requested, using nested `for` loops.
-Creating a `tickerIndex` variable allows the code to gather and store the information without the nested `for` loop.
-For example, the original code opens a `for` loop for each index of the ticker array and then has a nested `for` loop to check each row's data for the volume:
+Creating a `tickerIndex` variable allows the code to gather and store the information without the nested `for` loop, resulting in exponentially fewer times looping through the original data.
+For example, the original code opens a `for` loop for each index of the ticker array and then has a nested `for` loop to check each row's data for the volume, checking every row 12 times:

 ```
 For i = 0 to 11